lizmat/App-Rak/README.md

 --break[=string]
 ----------------

 Indicate whether there should be a visible division between matches of different files.
 Can also be specified as a string to be used as the divider.
-Defaults to `True` (using an empty line as a divider) if `--human` is (implicitly) set to `True`, else defaults to `False`.
+Defaults to `True` (using an empty line as a divider) if `--group-matches` is (implicitly) set to `True`, else defaults to `False`.

 --context=N
 -----------